openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 Code path: **drivers/peripheral/audio**

-The following uses Hi3516D V300 as an example to describe how to develop the audio Codec driver, Accessory driver, DAI driver, and Platform driver.
+The following uses Hi3516D V300 as an example to describe how to develop the audio codec driver, accessory driver, DAI driver, and platform driver.

 ## Codec Driver Development Example<a name="section4100"></a>
 Code path: **drivers/peripheral/audio/chipsets/hi3516dv300/codec**